Declining estrogen levels are a normal part of the aging process for women, but there are a few things all women need to know.

 While some lifestyle changes can help to curb the symptoms of estrogen deficiency, the most common and effective treatment option for most women is hormone replacement therapy.
 Here at Rejuvime Medical, we are proud to offer a more natural alternative to synthetic hormone therapy with bioidentical hormones.
 These hormones are identical on a molecular level to the hormones naturally occurring in your body, and they are often more effective than the hormones synthesized in a lab.

-Find out if hormone therapy is the right option for you when you schedule your appointment with Rejuvime Medical in Hammond today!
+Find out if hormone therapy is the right option for you when you schedule your appointment with Rejuvime Medical in Metairie today!